SGarcia96/google-homepage/README.md

 ## How to run

-clone the project `git clone https://github.com/SGarcia96/google-homepage.git`
+- clone the project `git clone https://github.com/SGarcia96/google-homepage.git`
+- open index.html on browser

 ## Demo